DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ansible-playbook site.yml --tags=web
 ```

 #### Hint!
 We placed `tags` on roles, but we can be more granular and tag any task in the playbook.

-:nerd_face: Only if you have time, modify a task file to bear a tag with your name.
+Only if you have time, modify a task file to bear a tag with your name.
 Then rerun the playbook with your tag to see only that task being played.

 ### 8.5 Enable Debug and Increase Verbosity